ContentsRegistering for Tax Purposes/Business Registration CertificateIncome TaxCollecting Sales and Use TaxEmployer Tax and Reporting Requirements

 - Collected more than $500 in the first and/or second month of the current calendar quarter.

 You can file the quarterly return and make payments online.
 Failure to file the return and pay the tax by the due date (on or before the 20th day of the month after the end of the filing period) may result in the assessment of interest and/or penalty.

 Under New Jersey law, some items are exempt from sales and use tax regardless of who buys them or how they are used (e.g., most clothing, food, food ingredients, and prescription drugs).
 Purchases of these items don’t require an exemption certificate.

 There are, however, items that are exempt from tax only under certain conditions.
 The New Jersey Division of Taxation issues exemption certificates that allow qualified individuals and businesses to purchase taxable merchandise and services without paying Sales Tax.
 Each certificate has a specific purpose.
-You should use the one that is applicable to your purchase.
-For more information on exemption certificates, see publication S&U-6 Sales Tax Exemption Administration.
+You should use the one that applies to your purchase.
+For more information on exemption certificates, see the publication S&U-6 Sales Tax Exemption Administration.

 If your business will purchase items for resale or purchase items to incorporate into an item for resale you will need to complete and provide the Resale Certificate to your suppliers.
-Resale Certificates allows your business to purchase items for resale without paying Sales Tax.
+Resale Certificates allow your business to purchase items for resale without paying Sales Tax.
 Sales Tax should only be collected when the items are sold at retail.
 Registered businesses can obtain the resale certificate online.